OpenPublicMedia/npr-cds-wordpress/README.md

 ## Changelog
 <!-- copy from readme.txt to here -->
+### V1.2
+* Fixed a bug that was preventing media credits from being appended to image captions
+* Added a setting to append an attribution line at the end of imported articles (default 'no')
+* Added a setting to import an article's tags from the CDS (default 'yes')
+* Removed a filter from the documentation since it had already been removed from the code

 ### V1.1.3
 * Increased the timeout for cURL requests when pushing stories